 Where to Start

-When you’re first learning how to discipline a toddler, it can be challenging to identify where to start.
+When first learning how to discipline a toddler, it can be challenging to identify where to start.
 To ease this transition, start by focusing on the effective discipline techniques and then ease yourself into the different healthy discipline tools listed above.

-Each step of the way, it’s crucial to focus on your unique relationship with your toddler.
+In each step, it’s crucial to focus on your unique relationship with your toddler.
 Disciplining a toddler doesn’t have to be scary and should never be mean, but you should stay focused on helping your child learn how to manage conflict as they grow.

 For more helpful parenting articles and useful dad tips, check out my blog.
 Parenting a toddler isn’t easy, but remember that we’re all on this crazy ride together!